-Foreign Exchange and Hedging Policy:

-The Trust may invest up to 50% of its assets in US dollar denominated Prime Mortgage loan investments.
+Foreign Exchange and Hedging Policy:The Trust may invest in US dollar denominated Mortgage loan investments.
 In order to mitigate the adverse effects of a decline in the US dollar versus the Canadian dollar from the time that the Trust acquires a US dollar denominated Mortgage loan investment and the time that a US dollar denominated loan investment is repaid, the Trust will undertake currency hedging transactions.
 See "Securities Offered - Foreign Exchange and Hedging Policy".

-Redemption by Unitholder:

-Subject to the restrictions below, Units are redeemable at the demand of the Unitholders, upon thirty days' written notice, at a Redemption price equal to:
+Redemption by Unitholder: Subject to the restrictions below, Units are redeemable at the demand of the Unitholders, upon thirty days' written notice, at a Redemption price equal to: